 I will be a fierce advocate for you!

-I work with lineage breakers who are wanting to heal generational trauma and create new paths for themselves.
-We are becoming more aware of how family trauma gets passed down.
-Some of your survival strategies, like people-pleasing, staying quiet, and being non-confrontational might have been useful to your younger self or even your ancestors at one point in time.
+I work with people who are wanting to break relationship patterns and transform how they feel in their relationships.
+We are becoming more aware of how our earlier experiences in childhood shape the way we feel in our adult relationships.
+Some of your current survival strategies, like people-pleasing, staying quiet, and holding back might have been useful to your younger self or even your ancestors at one point in time.
 But it might be preventing you from fully thriving in the present.
-It takes time but it is possible to tend to fearful part that tells you to keep saying yes, even when it doesn't serve you.
-It can be extremely uncomfortable at first, even scary, to say 'no' and communicate your needs and desires.
-It requires safety and a willingness to break silence.
+It takes time but it is possible to tend to fearful parts that tells you to keep saying yes, even when it doesn't serve you.
+It can be extremely uncomfortable at first, even scary, to say 'no' or set limits with others.
+It requires safety and a willingness to take up space in your life.
 Making your needs and preferences a priority is a powerful act especially if you had to keep yourself safe by being small.

 As your therapist, I will provide warmth, humor, creativity, and curiosity, and be a fierce advocate for your boundaries and needs.
 It takes courage to see a therapist.
 If you are ready to deep dive into the experiences and beliefs that are preventing you from making yourself a priority, then give me a call.